rob-in-europe/rob-in-europe.github.io/_posts/2008-08-19-The-basic-itinerary.md

 title: The basic itinerary
 category: travel
 tags: ['Europe 08/09']
+comments:
+- author: Paul Fraser
+  date: September 1, 2008
+  text:  Eh!
+You didn't tell me about this blog!
 ---

 I'm submitting my PhD thesis in less than three weeks, and flying to Edinburgh